Musée Picasso in Paris: prices, access, opening hours... All you need to know about the Paris museum

 Here is some useful information for a practical visit:

-• Accessibility: facilities are available for people with reduced mobility.
+• Accessibility: The site is equipped with facilities for visitors with reduced mobility.

 The Musée Picasso is one of Paris's cultural and historical treasures.
 Its collection, history and location in one of the city's most picturesque districts make it a not-to-be-missed destination for those seeking to immerse themselves in art and history.
 Shall we get our ticket, folks?